infinissible/tech-news-java-api/README.md

 ## Description

-- Full stack web application built with Java Spring Boot for REST APIs
+- A dynamic web application built with Java Spring Boot for REST APIs
 - Created CRUD operations with Spring Data JPA and MySQL database
 - Used Thymeleaf for the user interface
 - Utilized Spring Session and Spring Security for sign-up and sign-in features